 Navigating The Gray Area:

 The ethical questions surrounding hacking are complex and often difficult to navigate.
-According to a report by IBM Security, the intermediate cost of a data breach in the United States is $8.64 million.
 However, there are some procedures that can aid us in navigating the gray area of cybersecurity:

 - Get permission: If you’re a white hat hacker, consistently make sure you have approval from the system owner before attempting to hack a system.
 This will help ensure that you’re acting ethically and not causing harm.